 I had just arrived back on Earth following a successful three year trip to Neptune.
-Three years.
-I know that sounds like a long time in space but believe me, it could have been worse.
-Back when I was a lad a trip of that magnitude would have taken just over a decade.
-This was no more than a cheap scouting mission (well cheap by space travel standards).
-We all thought the Chief Director of the UEAF was going to send an unmanned probe but they said they needed someone on the ship in case of ‘unplanned and extraordinary contingencies’.
+It was no more than a cheap scouting mission (well cheap by space travel standards).
+We all thought the Chief Director of the UEAF was going to send an unmanned probe but he claimed he needed someone on the ship in case of ‘unplanned and extraordinary contingencies’.
 I’m pretty sure that clause wasn’t in my contract.

 “So Charles, where’s your wife at anyway?
 I kind of assumed she’d be the first person you would have wanted to be here.”

-I had been idly chatting with… that guy (I think his name was Steve?), Head of Bioengineering, for the last twenty minutes.
-We had already covered a range of exciting topics, from pneumatic hardware systems modelling to the mechanical extraction of biodegradable materials (okay those weren’t the real subjects we talked about but they were classified and just as technical).
-Now we were beginning to get personal.
-He was right of course, Michelle should have been there at least an hour ago.
-Usually she would have been at my side already, practically waiting on the launch pad to meet me.
-But as I said this night was different.
+I had been idly chatting with… that guy (I think his name was Steve?), Head of Bioengineering, for the past twenty minutes.
+We had already covered a range of exciting topics, from pneumatic hardware systems modelling to the mechanical extraction of biodegradable materials (okay those weren’t the real subjects we talked about but they were classified, technical, and just as boring).
+Now Steve and I were starting to get personal.
+He was right of course.
+Michelle should have been there at least an hour ago.
+Usually she would have been at my side already, practically jumping up and down on the launch pad to greet me.
+But as I said that night was different.
 I had been thrown a surprise party almost immediately after landing but no one had bothered to tell my wife?
 That was odd, and somewhat suspicious.

 “Actually, I have no idea where she is right now.
 She could be in an emergency or something.
-Shiiiiitt, I better go and give her a call…”
+I better go and give her a call.”

 “No worries Charles.
-Just let me know if there’s any trouble.”
+Just let me know if there’s trouble.”

 I stepped outside onto the balcony of Mount Apollo Observatory.
 The view was exquisite.
 No matter how many years you dedicate to space travel the Milky Way always paints a marvelous picture.
-Instinctively I looked to where Neptune should have been… but I instantly chastised myself.
-Obviously it was much too far away to be perceived by the human eye.
-It’s not like simply being near an observatory gives you superhuman eyesight.
+Instinctively I looked to where Neptune should have been, then immediately chastised myself.
+Obviously Neptune was much too far away to be perceived by the human eye.
+It’s not like simply being in the proximity of an observatory gives you superhuman eyesight!

 It was time to give my wife a call on the old cellphone.
 I noticed my wallpaper was the same one from three years ago.
 A picture of a smiling Michelle with Daniel, our son (two years old at the time), when we visited New York together for the first time.
-I thought this picture made her look even prettier than usual, the way Daniel’s azure irises met the hazel hues of her own.
+I thought the picture made her look even prettier than usual, the way Daniel’s azure irises met the hazel hues of her own.
 I could recall the photo was taken on top of the Empire State Building.
-Strange, I could have sworn we had agreed to stay in the hotel that day because of poor weather.
-Whatever, maybe I just had Spaaacccce Madnessss! like you see in those old space horror flicks.
+Strange, I could have sworn we had agreed to stay in the hotel that day because of bad weather.
+Whatever, maybe I was beginning to develop a bout of Spaaacccce Madnessss! like you see in those old space horror flicks.

 Opening my contacts, I promptly swiped to where Michelle’s information would be.
 The motor neurons from prior to my adventure were still active apparently.
 But neither her name nor any of her contact details were listed.
 Had someone from the party tampered with my phone as a joke?
 It was possible but laughably unlikely.